SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Defines the translation of a longer text from a markup file in a certain language.

 **language**
-The language used in the markup file.
+Language used in the markup file.

 **markup_file**
 File descriptor of the markup file.
 Has to be relative to the `.nyan` file where the `LanguageMarkupPair` is defined.